-If you need insurance for your authorized drone business, Lloyds of London offers unmanned aerial vehicle (UAV) coverage via their broker, All Risks Ltd. This coverage is available to commercial drone pilots throughout the United States.
+If you need insurance for your authorized drone business, Lloyd's of London offers unmanned aerial vehicle (UAV) coverage via their broker network.
+This coverage is available to commercial drone pilots throughout the United States.
 Drone owners and pilots can choose from a variety of coverages, including hull insurance, liability coverage, theft, cyber liability, and privacy and trespass insurance.

 Regulations regarding drone usage continue to evolve as drones become more and more common.

 The FAA does not currently require drone aviation insurance.
 Some states, such as Minnesota, do have laws regarding drone insurance.
 Regardless, some coverage is a good idea, even if you are not legally required to have insurance for your drone.